 Numeracy is the ability to solve quantitative reasoning problems and to make well-reasoned judgments derived from quantitative information in a variety of contexts.
 More than being able to compute or calculate a solution to a mathematical equation, numeracy includes understanding how quantitative information is gathered, represented, and correctly interpreted using graphs, charts, tables and diagrams.

 EDUCATE INSIGHT Reasoning Skills Grades 9-12 is available on our secure, encrypted online testing system.
-Scale scores reported include: Analysis, Interpretation, Inference, Evaluation, Explanation, Induction, Deduction and Overall Reasoning Skills plus Numeracy.
+Scale scores reported include: Analysis, Interpretation, Inference, Evaluation, Explanation, Induction, Deduction, Interpretation and Overall Reasoning Skills plus Numeracy.

 EDUCATE INSIGHT Reasoning Skills Grades 9-12 enables our clients to objectively measure students’ mathematical reasoning skills and students’ critical thinking skills online in with a single instrument.
 Contact us to learn more.